 Sample Social Post

 Gaming should be for everyone.
-AbleToPlay helps people with disabilities find games that work for them. #GAAD #Accessibility (add image of Able to Play)
+AbleToPlay helps people with disabilities find games that work for them. #GAAD #AbleToPlay #Accessibility (add image of Able to Play)

 Email/Newsletter

 This Global Accessibility Awareness Day, we’re highlighting AbleToPlay , a free platform that helps people with disabilities find accessible video games.
 Users create a profile based on their needs and get personalized recommendations.